 The Dean of Nursing is responsible for administrative activities of the school.
-The Coordinator is responsible for facilitating and managing the day to day operations of the school.
-Semester Leaders assist the coordinator in managing semester activities.
+The Associate Dean of Nursing is responsible for facilitating and managing the day-to-day operations of the school.
+Semester Leaders assist the Associate Dean in managing semester activities.
 The faculties are responsible for selection of applicants for admission, maintenance of student records, scheduling, grade reporting, teaching, coordination of classroom teaching and clinical rotation supervision.

-The audience in the BHCLR-School of Practical Nursing includes the students who have been admitted into the program, the department of nursing in the hospitals, the support staff, and the administrative staff.
-It is the goal of the school to provide support to each member of the audience.
+The audience in the BHCLR-School of Practical Nursing includes the students admitted into the program, the department of nursing in the hospitals, the support staff, and the administrative staff.
+It is the goal of the school to provide support to each members of the audience.

-The program of study consists of one academic year, including forty-four weeks (two twenty-two weeks of instruction) of didactic and clinical experiences which are designed to enhance the student's educational experience.
+The program of study consists of one academic year, including forty-four weeks (two twenty-two weeks of instruction) of didactic and clinical experiences, which enhance the student's educational experience.